|

 oscillations on a large number of stars that were all 'born' at

 the same time out of the same cloud of interstellar gas.
+I was

-| When you blow through a trumpet, plug the string of a guitar, or move your finger across the rim of the wine glass to make it ring, you are creating standing sound waves.
+When you blow through a trumpet, plug the string of a guitar, or move your finger across the rim of the wine glass to make it ring, you are creating standing sound waves.
 These sound waves depend on the physical properties of the 'ringing' object, such as its size and shape, its temperature, and what it is made of.
-For example, if you fill the wine glass with water it sounds differently than when it is empty.
-If you play the trumpet at room temperature it sounds differently than if you had just taken it out of a freezer.
-And while a violin and a cello look very similar you will have no trouble telling which is which purely from the sound they make.
-In a similar way astronomers can obtain knowledge about the interiors of stars, like their size, temperature, and composition by measuring the frequencies of the oscillations caused by standing sound waves inside the stars.
+For example, a full wine glass with water sounds differently than when it is empty.
+If you play a trumpet at room temperature it sounds differently than if you had just taken it out of a freezer.
+And while a violin and a cello look very similar you will have no trouble telling which is which purely from the sound they produce.
+In a similar way astronomers can obtain knowledge about the interiors of stars, like their size, temperature, and internal structure by measuring the frequencies of the oscillations caused by standing sound waves inside the stars.
 This technique-- called Asteroseismology -- is analogue to 'Earth'-seismology where geologists measure sound waves in the Earth triggered by earthquakes to find out what the Earth's interior is made of. | ||

 The oscillations in a star makes the star ring like a large spherical bell, with regions of compression and expansion as illustrated in the cartoon as yellow and red regions.
-Detecting the oscillations can be done by measuring the Doppler shift of the surface of the star, which measures the speed by which the surface is literally moving in and out as the star oscillate.
+Detecting the oscillations can be done by measuring the Doppler shift of the light from the surface of the star, which measures the speed by which the surface is literally moving in and out as the star oscillate (vibrate).
 The surface of a star like the Sun will only move in and out by about 100m with speeds of a few metres per second, roughly walking speed, while a more evolved star like a Red Giant will oscillate more vigorously with amplitudes 10 to 100 times larger.
 Another technique is to measure the brightness of the star as it changes due to the compression and expansion.
 These brightness variations are of the order of a few parts per million (less than 0.001%) for a Sun-like star, and about 0.01 to 0.1% for a Red Giant.
-It is truly amazing that these tiny oscillations on a star many light years away can be measured from Earth!
+It is truly amazing that these tiny oscillations in a star many light years away can be measured from Earth!

 |